angelcamelot/Azt3kNet/docs/mail-architecture.md

    Provide at least `MAILCOW_API`, `MAILCOW_API_KEY`, `MAILCOW_SMTP_HOST`,
    `MAILCOW_IMAP_HOST`, `MAILCOW_SMTP_PORT`, and `MAILCOW_IMAP_PORT`.

-2. Bootstrap the Mailcow project from the repository root:
+2. Bootstrap the Mailcow project from the repository root.
+The Docker entrypoint now performs this step automatically when the `api` service starts, but you can still trigger it manually if running outside Docker:

    ```bash
    ./infra/docker/mailcow/bootstrap.sh
    ```

-   This clones the upstream `mailcow/mailcow-dockerized` repository inside `infra/docker/mailcow/mailcow-dockerized` and generates configuration files pointing to `mail.<your-domain>`.
+   The script clones the upstream `mailcow/mailcow-dockerized` repository inside `infra/docker/mailcow/mailcow-dockerized` and generates configuration files pointing to `mail.<your-domain>`.

 3. Start the Mailcow stack: